-Audit opinion on the financial statements We issued an unqualified opinion on the Authority's financial statements on 13 August 2021.
+Audit opinion on the financial statements We expect to issue an unqualified opinion on the Authority's financial statements.
 We did not identify any matters where, in our opinion, proper practices had not been observed in the compilation of the financial statements.
 Annual Governance Statement We did not identify any matters where, in our opinion, the Annual Governance Statement did not meet the disclosure requirements set out in the CIPFA Code of Practice, was misleading, or was inconsistent with information of which we are aware from our audit.
-Narrative Report We are satisfied that the information given in the narrative report for the year ended 31 March 2021 is consistent with the financial statements.
-Reports in the public interest and use of other powers We did not exercise any of our additional reporting powers in respect of the year ended 31 March 2021.
-Audit Certificate We certified completion of the audit on 9 September 2021, following completion of our responsibilities in respect of the audit for the year ended 31 March 2021.
+Narrative report We are satisfied that the information given in the narrative report for the year ended 31 March 2023 is consistent with the financial statements.
+Reports in the public interest and use of other powers We did not exercise any of our additional reporting powers in respect of the year ended 31 March 2023.
+Audit certificate We will certify completion of the audit following completion of our responsibilities in respect of the audit for the year ended 31 March 2023.
+We have not yet concluded our work on the consistency of the Pension Fund Annual Report.